hknd23/idcempy/README.md

 outcomes.
 * Allows you to easily compute the goodness-of-fit tests (AIC and Log-likelihood) and assess the performance of the "inflated" choice models with respect to standard ordered probit (OP) and multi-nomial logit (MNL) models.

-**IDCeMPy** uses Newton numerical optimization methods to estimated the "inflated" discrete choice models described above via Maximum Likelihood Estimation (MLE).
+**IDCeMPy** uses Newton numerical optimization methods to estimate the "inflated" discrete choice models described above via Maximum Likelihood Estimation (MLE).
 **IDCeMPY** is compatible with [Python] 3.7+

 ### Getting Started